timothyas/xesn/paper.md

    On the GPU resource, a GCP `a2-highgpu-8g` instance, the default `dask_cuda.LocalCUDACluster` has 8 workers, each with 1 thread.
-3. A `LocalCluster` with 1 `dask` worker per group.
+3. A `LocalCluster` with 1 `Dask` worker per group.
 On GPUs, this assumes 1 GPU per worker and we are able to use a maximum of 8 workers due to our available resources.

 ![Strong scaling results, showing speedup as a ratio of serial training time to